The Curriculum Choice

 I’m continuously searching for the “best” curriculum for our needs, which are ever-changing.
 Unfortunately, my small town leaves a lot desired when it comes to curriculum availability.
 And, because I’m an incredibly visual and hands-on person, it’s hard for me to commit to buying things that I can’t thumb through.

-Epi Kardia is a literature based Charlotte Mason approach to homeschooling.
-What does that mean?
-Well, Epi Kardia uses the Bible to take your student through history.
+It means Train up a Child Publishing uses the Bible (and excellent children’s literature) to take your student through history.
 But, wait.
 If you think your student is just going to be memorizing passages, you are so wrong.
-The folks at Epi Kardia have broken down a structured learning plan for each grade.
-For example, if you choose the first set in the 1st Grade plan, you’re child will be learning about: The Ancients, Middle Ages, Renaissance & Reformation.
+The folks at Train up a Child Publishing have broken down a structured learning plan for each grade, including history, science, language arts, and fine arts.
+You will start with Creation and end the year studying the Modern period.

 The Pros-

-• Costs about the same as its competitors’ programs ($250 for printed, $200 for CD)
+• Costs about the same as its competitors’ programs ($250 for printed, $200 for digital download)

 • Requires little planning as it’s all done for you!